Gasification: History

 Mall, London on January 28, 1807, spreading shortly to supply commercial gas lighting to most industrialized cities until the end of the 19th century when it was replaced with electrical lighting.
 Gasification and syngas continued to be used in blast furnaces and more significantly in the production of synthetic chemicals where it has been in use since the 1920s.
 The thousands of sites left toxic residue.
 Some sites have been remediated, while others are still polluted.

 During both world wars, especially the World War II, the need for fuel produced by gasification reemerged due to the shortage of petroleum.
 Wood gas generators, called Gasogene or Gazogène, were used to power motor vehicles in Europe.
 By 1945 there were trucks, buses and agricultural machines that were powered by gasification.
 It is estimated that there were close to 9,000,000 vehicles running on producer gas all over the world.

+Another example, the Xe than (literally, "coal car" in Vietnamese) was a minibus that has been converted to run on coal instead of gasoline.
+This modification regained popularity in Vietnam during the subsidy period, when gasoline was in short supply.
+Xe than became much less common during the Đổi Mới period, when gasoline became widely accessible again.

 Chemical reactions

 In a gasifier, the carbonaceous material undergoes several different processes: